apache/incubator-hivemall/docs/gitbook/supervised_learning/tutorial.md

 ;
 ```

-_Note: `sigmoid()` should be applied only for logistic loss and you can't get a probability with other loss functions for a classification._
+_Note: `sigmoid()` should be applied only for logistic loss and you can't get a probability with other loss functions for a classification.
+See also [this video](https://www.coursera.org/lecture/machine-learning/decision-boundary-WuL1H)._

 Output for single sample can be: